-How To Keep Your Tan After Vacation: What to do After Tanning
+How to Keep Your Tan After Vacation: What to Do After Tanning

 Some of us work very hard to capture that sexy, after-sun glow.
 Although many of us don't mind spending hours in the sun or paying high prices at the tanning salon, we should keep our time in the rays to a minimum.
 Sunlight has both good and bad effects on our bodies so when fishing for a tan it's best to prolong your results instead of tanning more often.

-What to do Before You Tan
+What to do Before You Tan to Keep Your Color

 The most important thing to do before you hit the beach or the tanning salon is the exfoliate your skin.
 Exfoliation scrubs away dead skin cells and allows for the regeneration of the outer layers of your skin.
 There are many different options out there as far as exfoliators go.
 My personal favorite is a sugar scrub.
 Sugar scrubs and salt scrubs are very similar, however, sometimes the salt scrubs can be irritating especially if you have any nicks or abrasions on your skin.
 The sugar scrub works just as well as the salt but doesn't irritate the skin.

 You can also exfoliate without putting anything on your skin.
 In the shower you can use a loofah, brush, or exfoliating gloves.
 You can use a soft, natural bristle brush after showering to gently brush off extra dead skin cells.